How to Recover Deleted Files From an SD Card

 • The memory card isn’t physically damaged.

-• The data recovery software tool supports the video file format.
+• The data recovery software tool supports the video file format (if the card’s file system is compromised).

 How to recover deleted files from an SD card on an Android device?